$35.00

 This is a high resolution digital reproduction of an original 1960

-catalog for J. W. Roberts Ltd, a
+catalog for J. W. Roberts Ltd, a Turner & Newall company.
+It is

 12 pages.
 "Sprayed LIMPET Asbestos is the original process of